bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 There's some problems with that idea as well.
 I mean, inefficiency is one of them.
 But another issue that I see with these knapsack examples is we don't think about how transactions look like over a longer period of time.
-So for example, Let's say you have many, many, many change outputs.
+So for example, let's say you have many, many, many change outputs.
 If you decide to then spend many of these change outputs together in a transaction down the road, it undoes all of the privacy gains from the knapsack for the most part.
 So I think those are one concern.
 Is there something else you wanted to say?